 The symptoms could be something as simple as exhaustion and stress, but if it is something more, catching a cognitive impairment early can help slow the progression of the disease.

-Does Medicare Require Memory Tests?
+Unveiling The Requirement: Does Medicare Demand Memory Tests?

 Remember, however, that even if someone takes the test and happens to do poorly on it, their loss of memory or inability to remember things in the short term can be caused by other factors that were not being addressed prior to the test.